tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/镜像/导入镜像/Linux 系统安装 cloud-init_intl_en.md

 - [Download the cloud-init source package](#ManualDown)
 - [Use the cloud-init package from the software source](#SoftSources)

-## Must-knows
+## Must-Knows
 Before importing a Linux image, ensure that you have properly installed the cloud-init service in the image.

 ## Prerequisites
-A server that you want to install cloud-init can access the public network.
+Connect the server that you want to install cloud-init to the public network.

 ## How It Works
 <dx-tabs>